jacobkers/Vesicle_analysis/python/Rafa/README.md

 * for convenience, you might just save the screenshots with overlays

 ### Python
+The code is divided in separate blocks that run one after another.
 * A00 sets up a new experiment
 * A10
 	- cuts the movie to standardized tiffs per guv